maoyuans/chronicles-of-terre/hidden/TBR/Star of Astartia.md

 - A way to tender the storms, to calm the sirenkins and bring peace?
 - A secret directive to return to the sirenkins their heirloom?

+## Trials of the Maelstrom

+A series of trials and battles associated with Mizu'karas, that guards a path to leading the entirety of siren kind.
+The trials are located on three islands in the Clearwater Gulf, deep within siren territory, with a final one whose location is only revealed after passing all three.
+- Trial of Fury: Battle against Three Furies (Themed around three furies in Hades, rage, anger...).
+Reward is ring against dispels...
+- Trial of Discord: Battle against ???
+(Themed around Profit-taker, Xaku warframe?
+Crab-spider?).
+Reward is Maelstrom Apparatus.
+- Trial of Solitude: Battle against Abyss Monarch (Themed around Brine King PoE, Deep one Thorium...?).
+Reward is water-breathing pendant.
+Final one:
+- Trial of Vengeance: Battle against Vengeful Shade (Miyatsuki phase 1 + charm/wild magic).
+Reward is Miyatsuki's Offering.

+Must make an offering at the final altar.
+Magic item or whatever...

 # Characters

 ### Miyame Kaede (宫雨 枫) "Maple"